 Why Do We Write?

-Any time that I would tell someone that I was studying English and Creative Writing in university, I would pretty much the same response every time: “Do you want to be a teacher?”
-Every time I would tell them that I wanted pursue a career in publishing.
-And their response was the same every time: “Isn’t that a dying industry?”
+When I tell people that I want to pursue a publishing career, they would make a comment on how the industry is dying.
 I always explain to them that the industry is not dying but it definitely is changing.
 People have and will always crave literature in one form or another.

 People want to be told information and they want to hear stories.
 When eBooks first came out, people were certain that the print industry would be through and that everyone would start reading books on special devices, smart phones and tablets.
 And yet here we are in 2017 and book stores are still filled with newly printed books.
 In fact, I have been to some stores where I am overwhelmed with the amount of options and how full the store is.